wattsthepoint/wattsthepoint.github.io/_posts/2026-02-01-severn-barrage.markdown

 These ecological costs partly explain why alternative approaches, such as tidal lagoons or tidal stream technologies, have gained comparatively more political traction in recent years; the Severn Estuary Commission, in a [2025 report](https://tethys-engineering.pnnl.gov/publications/severn-estuary-commission-report), recommended smaller lagoon projects to avoid crossing the entire estuary and have lower environmental impacts.

 There are also practical questions about cost and financing.
-Cost estimates vary but could be in the region of [£33.4 bn for the full barrage or £6.8 bn for the smaller 1.05 GW Shoots Barrage](https://tethys-engineering.pnnl.gov/publications/severn-estuary-commission-report).
+Cost estimates vary, but could be in the region of [£33.4 bn for the full barrage or £6.8 bn for the smaller 1.05 GW Shoots Barrage](https://tethys-engineering.pnnl.gov/publications/severn-estuary-commission-report).
 While some advocates argue that the project could yield electricity at competitive prices once capital costs are recovered, securing funding and navigating regulatory hurdles would be challenging.

 ## The future of power on the Severn Estuary